 The ongoing works on the temple may finish around 2070, which will be well after the artist’s death.

 Thai people do not pay to enter into the temple, however foreigners are charged 50 baht.
-In order to preserve his artistic independence the artist accepts donations, but not more than 10000 bath.
+In order to preserve his artistic independence, the artist accepts donations, but not more than 10000 bath.

 When completed, the White Temple compound will have nine buildings, including the existing ubosot, the hall of relics, the meditation hall, the art gallery and the living quarters for monks.

-Nearly everything about the temple depicts a religious or a symbolic message.
+Nearly everything about the temple depicts a religious or symbolic message.
 Every detail of the temple carries a meaning.
-It encourages visitors to reflect on the Buddhist teachings that show the way to escape from worldly temptations, desires and greed and to focus on the mind instead.
+It encourages visitors to reflect on the Buddhist teachings that show the way to escape from worldly temptations, desires and greed and focus on the mind instead.

 However, if you are in Chiang Mai and you want to visit this temple, you will have a very long day.
 It takes approximately 4 hours from Chiang Mai to Chiang Rai and also 4 hours back.
-Additionally, excursions usually include visits to other sites which means that there will really be a lot of travelling.
+Additionally, excursions usually include visits to other sites, which means that there will be really a lot of travelling.
 But, this also means that there will be very little time to visit the actual sites that you want to see.

 In any case, the White Temple is magical.
 It is probably the most beautiful of all things that I saw during my stay in Thailand.